 About Tiff’s Place

-Tiff’s Place was created by Melissa Simpson to honor her daughter, Tiffany Dawn Sanders, and to create awareness about Duchenne Muscular Dystrophy (DMD), as well as other rare neuromuscular disorders.
+Tiff’s Place was created by Melissa Simpson to honor her daughter, Tiffany Dawn Roseberry, and to create awareness about Duchenne Muscular Dystrophy (DMD), as well as other rare neuromuscular disorders.
 Currently there is no treatment for females with DMD, and only limited treatment for males.

 Tiff’s Place was inspired in 2013 by the joy Tiffany felt at being able to travel to Dublin, Ireland, and stay at a vacation facility called Home From Home, which was fully equipped to safely support those who are differently abled.
 Upon their return, Melissa and Tiffany were surprised to learn that there were no facilities in the United States equal to Home From Home.